greyli/shedan/README.md

 ![Cute Wabbit](./cute-wabbit.jpg)

-A little girl goes into a pet show and asks for a wabbit.
+A little girl goes into a pet shop and asks for a wabbit.
 The shop keeper looks down at her, smiles and says:

 "Would you like a lovely fluffy little white rabbit, or a cutesy wootesly little brown rabbit?"